DesKaOne/bip_utils/README.md

     - Using *pip*, from PyPI:

-            pip install bip_utils --install-option="--coincurve=0"
+            pip install bip_utils_m1 --install-option="--coincurve=0"

 **NOTES:**
 - if you are using an Apple M1, please make sure to update *coincurve* to version 17.0.0
-- in case of problems when building the *ed25519_blake2b* library, you can try one of the prebuilt wheels [here](https://github.com/ebellocchia/bip_utils/tree/master/libs_wheels)
+- in case of problems when building the *ed25519_blake2b* library, you can try one of the prebuilt wheels [here](https://github.com/ebellocchia/bip_utils_m1/tree/master/libs_wheels)

 To run tests: